casper-network/ceps/text/0041-extensible-block-body.md

                          /                  \
                    hash(transfer_hashes)     hash_3_______
                                             /             \
-                                         hash(proposer)   SENTINEL
+                                         hash(proposer)   SENTINEL1
 ```

-`SENTINEL` is a value that is very improbable to be a valid hash of some data - like, for example, the all-zeros hash (`000000...00`).
+`SENTINEL1` is a value that is very improbable to be a valid hash of some data - like, for example, the all-zeros hash (`111111...11`).

 So, for example, to securely download only the transfer hashes stored in a block with a known body hash, we will additionaly require only the hash of the deploy hashes list and `hash_3`.
 This will allow us to calculate `hash_2` and `body_hash`, and to verify that the body hash matches the one we have.